Damuna/Notes/Red_theory.md

 - Purpose:
   - Access emails from a mail server
-  - Allows online management on the server (supports folders)
+  - Allows online listing retrieving and deleting emails
   - Authentication to the desire mailbox
-  - No-encryption: transmits commands, emails, or usernames and passwords in plain text.
   - SSL/TLS to require an encrypted session (on the higher port if present)

 #### Configuration